Jayden Okunbor: 2024 & 2025

+2026

+On 25 February, it was announced that Okunbor would miss around three months with a knee injury.

 Controversy

 On 10 March 2020, Okunbor was stood down by Canterbury just two days before the start of the 2020 NRL season after it was alleged he met with two women during a pre-season trip to Port Macquarie earlier in March along with teammate Corey Harawira-Naera.
 Whilst a sexual encounter was alleged to occur, the women were of the age of consent and there was no criminal investigation pending.
 Both players were asked to "show cause" why the NRL should not cancel or suspend their registrations as players.

 On 11 March 2020, it was revealed that Okunbor had used Instagram to contact one of the women.
 In a leaked message obtained through Fox Sports, Okunbor said to the girl "Yeah had to have a good look, what are we doing tonight?".

 On the same day, it was revealed that because of the two players' actions, new major sponsor Rashays had cancelled their $2 million sponsorship with the club.
 Rashays had signed on to become Canterbury's front of shirt sponsor.
 Rashays owner Rami Ykmour released a statement saying "It's a shame two players could wreck it for everyone, It's disgusting.
 It's repulsive, to be honest.
 That's something else.
 If they sack them, I would stand by the club and the NRL's decision".

 On 1 April 2020, Okunbor had his contract terminated by Canterbury-Bankstown and was also deregistered by the NRL.
 Canterbury released a statement saying "The NRL have today deregistered both Jayden Okunbor and Corey Harawira-Naera with immediate effect and as a result their playing contracts with the Bulldogs have been cancelled, The conduct of the two players, on the eve of our final trial match, demonstrated an unacceptable lack of respect for their teammates, their coach and club officials, our hosts in Port Macquarie and fans of the game everywhere".

 On 8 April 2020, both players opted to appeal their contract terminations at an NRL Appeals Tribunal (an independent hearing headed by high court judge Ian Callinan AC QC).

 On 13 July 2020, the NRL Appeals Tribunal agreed (with the players appeal) that the punishment was too harsh, reversing the decision to deregister both Okunbor and Corey Harawira-Naera effective immediately.
 Okunbor was retrospectively given a 14-game ban (from the date of contract termination), a $22,500 fine and a course of counselling / community service.
 Corey Harawira-Neara received a retrospective 10 game ban (from the date of contract termination), and a $15,000 fine.